 This is the most common one-liner I dish out.
 Although e-learning is only a part of my job profile, it’s the quickest and easiest way to describe my work to most people.
 With everyone downloading apps (educational or otherwise), most people have an awareness of all things digital.
 It’s not an authentic reply, but it’s one that gets the conversation moving.

-- I support teachers and professors.
+- I support teachers and trainers.

 - Just as a film director directs all the aspects of film-making, I direct all the aspects of creating a true learning experience.

-This is an answer for the idealistic intern, the young college student, the graphic artist next-door, and anyone who may easily open up to the excitement that lies in an ID’s world.
+This is an answer for the idealistic intern, the young college student, the graphic artist next door, and anyone who may easily open up to the excitement that lies in an ID’s world.
 This was also the very same answer that got me first interested in ID.
-When ID is compared with film making, one can easily grasp the multifariousness, the chaos and the delight of this job.
+When ID is compared with filmmaking, one can easily grasp the multifariousness, the chaos and the delight of this job.

 - I make apps like your favourite KinderSpell.

-Well, as you may have guessed, this jargon-studded reply is for those in the know.
+Well, as you may have guessed, this one is for those in the know.
 It usually puts to rest any suspicions another ID may have, that I am actually a content writer, a technical writer, or even an online tutor masquerading as an ID.
 This is not to say an ID cannot be all of these.
 In fact, my last answer will clear any such notions.

 - I play the roles of a content writer, a technical writer, an editor, a graphic designer, a voice-over artist, a multimedia developer, a proposal writer, an SME, a teacher, a student, a project manager and even an entrepreneur.

 This is my answer to myself.
 There are not too many jobs out there, where one could be collaborating, analyzing, learning, teaching, designing, creating, and making business decisions all in a day’s work.
 It is the multiple facets of ID that makes an ID’s job challenging and extremely fulfilling.
 Don’t all of you IDs out there agree with me?